khanlab/Khanlab_Tutorials/04_Data_visualization/README.md

-## At the end of this tutorial, you will know:
+## At the end of this tutorial, you will know how to:

 ### FSL-Eyes
-* How to load structural images and overlays
+* Load structural images and overlays
-* How to optimize the view window (min/max intensity, greyscale/other)
+* Optimize the view window (min/max intensity, greyscale/other)
-* How to run FSL MELODIC ICA and load in FSLeyes to view noise/real components
+* Run FSL MELODIC ICA and load in FSLeyes to view noise/real components

 ### ITK-SNAP
-* How to load structural images and 3D segmentations (e.g., from Freesurfer)
+* Load structural images and 3D segmentations (e.g., from Freesurfer)
-* How to create NEW 3D segmentations using tools like free draw, active contour
+* Create NEW 3D segmentations using tools like free draw, active contour
-* How to view and navigate segmentations in the 3D window
+* View and navigate segmentations in the 3D window

 ### 3D Slicer